CMU Energy Facts

 - The Solar Controls and Diagnostics Lab (SCDL) at CMU's Silicon Valley campus is one of the world's most highly instrumented and monitored solar research facilities.
 With more than 1,000 sensors that monitor electrical and thermal behavior of the array throughout the year, the test-bed enables real-time estimation of partial shading and hot-spots that can significantly impact power output.

-- The Sherman and Joyce Bowie Scott Hall, where the Scott Institute is housed, is open for use, with the goal of attaining a minimum of Silver LEED certification.
+- The Sherman and Joyce Bowie Scott Hall, where the Scott Institute is housed, is open for use, with a Gold LEED Certification.

 - The Wilton E. Scott Institute for Energy Innovation builds upon decades of energy research at CMU.